CursorCult/UNO/RULE.md

 The only exception is test files, which may group multiple tests as needed for clarity and coverage.

-UNO does not require naming consistency between a file and the function or class it contains.
-Choose whatever naming convention fits your language or project; the constraint is about count and responsibility, not names.
+UNO also requires naming consistency between a file and the definition it contains.
+The file name (without extension) must match the definition name using your project’s naming convention (e.g., `UserProfile` in `user_profile.py`).

 ## Examples (Python)